Mageshs2002/Mageshs2002/README.md

  ## HI THERE
-- I'm ==Magesh S== currently pursuing Masters in Biotechnology at SRM University, Chennai.
+- I'm ==MageshS== currently pursuing Masters in Biotechnology at SRM University, Chennai.
 - 👀 I’m interested in study of Basic Cancer research using Immune cells & Using Plant secondary metabolites as anti-cancer effects and also intrested in Bioinformatics (handling of Software,Tools)
 - 🌱 I’m currently learning Immunotechnology, Animal Biotechnology, Industrial Biotechnology, Biophysics, Clinical trials, Nanotechnology, Python.
 - 💞️ I’m would like to work and spend my valuable time with people who are intrested in the field of Biotechnology and other life science field.